Ontario Colleges Athletic Association: Sports

-The OCAA Hall of Fame was established in the year 2003 to honour the achievements of its former athletes, coaches and builders.
-On April 30, 2003, 265 people attended the inaugural induction ceremony in Toronto to pay tribute to the first 103 inductees, and celebrate the OCAA's rich history.
-In 2005, members of the OCAA gathered in Hamilton, Ontario to honour 30 new members inducted into the prestigious Hall of Fame and in 2007 another 37 new members were inducted at the ceremony in Oshawa.
-In 2009 100 members were recognized in the fourth OCAA Hall of Fame Ceremony in Windsor, Ontario.

 Ice hockey

 Ice hockey was once a big sport in the OCAA.
 From 1967 until the 2000s, the sport was played as an intercollegiate sport, but in 2004 down to just three schools (St. Clair, Humber, Fleming), the league chose not to operate any longer.
 The Windsor St. Clair Saints operated for four more seasons, two touring to play American Colleges and two in the Ontario Hockey Association's Senior "AAA" Loop, Major League Hockey, in contention for the Allan Cup.
 The Saints folded in 2008.
 In 2009, the Nipissing Lakers joined the Ontario University Athletics Hockey League.

 Most of these schools still operate intramural leagues and even varsity teams, but there is no formal league to play in.
 The former championship trophy resides at St. Clair College in Windsor, Ontario.